Violin Strings

 As with other strings, the G string began as a pure gut string.
 By the late 1600s, G strings were wound with silver or copper wire to create a fuller, reverberating sound.

 The tone of wound G strings was better than the sound of pure gut.
-By the 1730s pure gut had actually been totally replaced by wound gut.
+By the 1730s, the wound gut had totally replaced the pure gut.

 The D String

 In 18th Century France, a technique called demi-filée (half-wound) was developed, which applied the wire to the core of the string.
-This resulted in really thick D strings and also never ended up being prevalent, vanishing totally by the end of that century.
+This resulted in really thick D strings that never ended up being prevalent, vanishing totally by the end of that century.

-Using lightweight aluminium to totally wind gut D strings can be traced to the period after WWII.
+The use of lightweight aluminium to wind gut D strings can be traced back to the period after WWII.

 The A String

-The A string was the last of the 4 strings to transition from pure gut to wound gut.
-Pirastro developed the first gut A string in 1951 utilizing lightweight aluminium.
-It took virtually ten years before it came to be conventional.
+The A string was the last of the four strings to transition from pure gut to wound gut.
+Pirastro developed the first gut A string in 1951, utilizing lightweight aluminium.
+It took virtually ten years before it became conventional.

 The pure gut A string was common until the arrival of artificial strings in 1970.